hov1417/picotcpls/README.md

 Multipath can be seamlessly enabled by opening streams on different destinations of the same TCPLS connection.
 There is two multipath modes.
 One that gives a global ordering for all stream data, such that you can schedule your application data in any stream.
+One that gives independent streams of ordered data.

-To enable it, both the client and the server have to set it on the tcpls
+To enable the global ordering, both the client and the server have to set it on the tcpls object:
-object:

 `tcpls->enable_multipath=1`